 1. Create a website – with your own domain name, which you own.
 Use your name as the URL, or your name and “art,” “studio,” or similar wording.
 Using a host such as Bluehost or HostGator will provide an inexpensive way to show your work to the world.
 WordPress is the most popular software to use – and it’s free.
+OR, check out this article about the top website builders that set up very quickly.

 4. Start a blog on your website, and add content frequently.
 Offer an email subscription to your site through Feedburner.
 A short testimonial below your subscription opt-in box will help sign up readers.